-Application Open: July 1 Application Deadline: September 1 Grant Period: January 1 - June 31
+Application Open: July 1

+Application Deadline: September 1, 5 p.m.
+ET

+Grant Period: January 1 - June 30

-If a deadline falls on a Saturday, Sunday, or legal holiday, the deadline date will be the next business day.
+If a deadline falls on a Saturday, Sunday or legal holiday, the deadline date will be the next business day.

-Florida Department of State Division of Cultural Affairs 329 North Meridian Street Tallahassee, Florida 32301
+Florida Department of State Division of Arts and Culture 329 North Meridian Street Tallahassee, Florida 32301